magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

     * Use an MBR partition table
     * Format the boot partition as FAT32
     > The card should be formatted exactly in the same way as it is required to install Raspbian.
 Check `HOW TO FORMAT AN SD CARD AS FAT` section in the [official documenation](https://www.raspberrypi.org/documentation/installation/noobs.md) for more information.

 1. Copy the following files to the card:

     * [bootcode.bin](https://github.com/raspberrypi/firmware/blob/master/boot/bootcode.bin) This is the GPU bootloader, it contains the GPU code to start the GPU and load the GPU firmware.

     * [start.elf](https://github.com/raspberrypi/firmware/blob/master/boot/start.elf) This is the GPU firmware.
 It reads `config.txt` and enables the GPU to load and run ARM specific user code from `kernel8.img`

+      **Update** (2/10/21): UART1 is broken by these upstream firmware for unknown reason.
+Use older firmware provided by us: https://github.com/fxlin/p1-kernel/releases/tag/exp1-rpi3.

 1. Copy `kernel8.img` and `config.txt` files.

 1. Connect the USB-to-TTL serial cable.

 1. Power on your Raspberry Pi.

 1. Use your terminal emulator to connect to the RPi OS.

 Unfortunately, all Raspberry Pi firmware files are closed-sourced and undocumented.
 For more information about the Raspberry Pi startup sequence, you can refer to some unofficial sources, like [this](https://raspberrypi.stackexchange.com/questions/10442/what-is-the-boot-sequence) StackExchange question or [this](https://github.com/DieterReuter/workshop-raspberrypi-64bit-os/blob/master/part1-bootloader.md) Github repository.